aplpy/aplpy/docs/fitsfigure/quickstart.rst

     import aplpy

-To start off, use the :class:`~aplpy.aplpy.FITSfigure` class to create a canvas to where your data will be plotted::
+To start off, use the :class:`~aplpy.FITSFigure` class to create a canvas to where your data will be plotted::

     gc = aplpy.FITSFigure('fits/2MASS_k.fits')